robur-coop/miou/README.md

 This rule dictates that passing values from one task to another requires (pragmatically) that a resource be allocated accordingly to represent such a transmission.
-It also reaffirms that such a passage of values must surely be protected by synchronisation mechanisms between the said tasks.
+It also reaffirms that such a passage of values must surely be protected by synchronisation mechanisms between the said tasks (with `Miou.Mutex` or `Miou.Condition`).

 The only valid relationship (and transmission of values) between 2 tasks offered by Miou is that between a child and its parent.